pingcap/docs-dm/en/task-configuration-file-full.md

 ## Task configuration file template (advanced)

-The following is the task configuration file template which allows you to perform **advanced** data replication tasks.
+The following is the task configuration file template which allows you to perform **advanced** data migration tasks.

 ```yaml
 ---